dataspread/spreadsheet-benchmark/README.md

 ```
 From menu open Tools->Macros->Organize Macros->Libre Office Basic.

-On the following dialog select the library (such as Standard) where to create the module.
+On the following dialog select the library (such as Standard) to create the module.

 Then click new & give it a name (based on your experiment.
 You can reuse the respective .bas file name)
 ```
 Double click on the `module` to open the code editor.
-Then from menu select `File->Import Basic` and select your `.bas` file.
+Then from the menu select `File->Import Basic` and select your `.bas` file.

 Click `run` to launch an experiment.